Quantum Universally Composable Oblivious Linear Evaluation: Introduction

 \subsection{Contributions}

-We present a quantum protocol for OLE with universally composable security (quantum-UC security, see Definition \ref{def:statisticalquc}) in the $\mathcal{F}_{\textbf{COM}}-$hybrid model, i.e. when assuming the existence of a commitment functionality, $\mathcal{F}_{\textbf{COM}}$ (see Figure \ref{fig:func_com}).
-To obtain a secure protocol, we take advantage of the properties of Mutually Unbiased Bases (MUBs) in high-dimensional Hilbert spaces with prime dimension.
-Such a choice is motivated by recent theoretical and experimental advances that pave the way for the development and realization of new solutions for quantum cryptography \cite{BPT00,CBKG02,AGS03,AKBH07,SS10,DEBZ10,Zhongetal2015,Sitetal17,Bouchardetal18,BHVBFHM18,DHMPPV21}.
-To the best of our knowledge our protocol is the first quantum-UC secure QOLE proposal.
-Moreover, it is not based on any QOT implementation which would be the standard approach.
-Instead, we only assume the existence of a commitment functionality that seems to be a simpler task than OT, as argued in \cite{Unruh10}.
-We consider the static corruption adversarial model with both semi-honest and malicious adversaries (see Section \ref{Prelim_QUC}).
+We present a quantum protocol for OLE with quantum universally composable security (Definition \ref{def:statisticalquc}) in the $\mathcal{F}_{\textbf{COM}}-$hybrid model, i.e. when assuming the existence of a commitment functionality, $\mathcal{F}_{\textbf{COM}}$ (Figure \ref{fig:func_com}).
+To obtain a secure protocol, we take advantage of the properties of Mutually Unbiased Bases (MUBs) in high-dimensional Hilbert spaces with prime and prime-power dimension.
+Such a choice is motivated by recent theoretical and experimental advances that pave the way for the development and realization of new solutions for quantum cryptography \cite{CBKG02,AGS03,AKBH07,SS10,DEBZ10,Zhongetal2015,Sitetal17,Bouchardetal18,BHVBFHM18,DHMPPV21}.
+To the best of our knowledge, our protocol is the first proposal of a QOLE protocol which we prove to be quantum-UC secure.
+Moreover, it is not based on any QOT implementation, according to the standard approach.
+To prove its security, the only assumption we make is the existence of a classical commitment functionality.
+We consider the static corruption adversarial model with both semi-honest and dishonest adversaries (Section \ref{subsec:Prelim_QUC}).
 Finally, we modify the proposed protocol to generate quantum-UC secure VOLE.

 \